Ire fortiter quo nemo ante iit.

 5 May 1920 at Shat al Arab - loaded remainder of fuel - full load of 2,088 tons

 6 May 1920 sailed Shat al Arab for Colombo.
 Ship not answering to wheel - defect in steering - starboard anchor let go.
 Steering repaired.
-Ship sailed 2hours late.
+Ship sailed 2 hours late.

 15 May 1920 on buoys at Colombo

-14 June 1920 at Colombo berthed alongside HMS Curlew to refuel her - 517 tons FFO - then to Admiralty berth
+14 June 1920 at Colombo berthed alongside HMS CURLEW to refuel her - 517 tons FFO - then to Admiralty berth

-23 June 1920 at Colombo moored alongside RFA War Nizam to load fuel and stores then to breakwater berth
+23 June 1920 at Colombo moored alongside RFA WAR NIZAM to load fuel and stores then to breakwater berth

-11 and 12 January 1921 at Trincomalee alongside HMS Malaya refuelling her
+11 and 12 January 1921 at Trincomalee alongside HMS MALAYA refuelling her

 20 February 1921 Captain William F Clay RFA appointed as Master

-25 February 1921 at Bombay alongside HMS Malaya refuelling her
+25 February 1921 at Bombay alongside HMS MALAYA refuelling her

-10 April 1921 at Bombay
+8 April 1921 at Bombay alongside HMS CAROLINE refuelling her

-28 July 1921 berthed at Mauritius
+31 July 1921 berthed at Mauritius alongside HMS CAROLINE to refuel her

-1 August 1921 sailed Mauritius
+1 August 1921 sailed Port Louis, Mauritius for Colombo

 13 September 1921 at Madras

 28 February 1922 dressed overall in Colombo Harbour on the occasion of the wedding of Princess Mary, the daughter of King George V and Queen Mary and Viscount Lascelles, later the 6th Earl of Harewood.
-Lady Elizabeth Bowes-Lyon was one of the bridesmaids.
+Lady Elizabeth Bowes-Lyon was one of the bridesmaids

 4 July 1922 at Colombo as oiler to the East Indies Squadron